Battle of Alnwick (1093)

 The Battle of Alnwick is one of two battles fought near the town of Alnwick in Northumberland, England.
-In the battle, which occurred on 13 November 1093, Malcolm III of Scotland, later known as Malcolm Canmore, was killed together with his son Edward by an army of knights led by Robert de Mowbray.
+In the battle, which occurred on 13 November 1093, Malcolm III of Scotland, later known as Malcolm Canmore, was killed together with his son Edward by an army of English knights led by Robert de Mowbray.

 Background

 At the time that William II of England, known as William Rufus, came to power, the control of northern Northumbria was still an open question.
 William set about rectifying this by appointing strong barons who would control the border and prevent Scottish incursions.
 It appears that Malcolm Canmore had ambitions regarding both Cumbria and Northumbria, and in May 1091 he invaded Northumbria and besieged Durham.
 William Rufus was forced to lead a large army north to meet this threat.
 He advanced into Scotland with Malcolm retreating in front of his army.
 Eventually a truce was negotiated and William withdrew.

 The following year William strengthened his position in Cumbria to prevent the possibility of a Scottish invasion there.

 The events leading up to the next invasion are unclear, but in November 1093, Malcolm led an army into Northumbria and began to besiege Alnwick.